 Choices During a Stormy Time

-The other morning, as I was worshipping the Lord with some friends, God revealed to me something important.
 During times of trial, there are two choices given in how we handle matters.
-We can go at them our own way and TURN AWAY from God’s presence and His guidance.
-Or we can LOOK TO Him as our Lord to be with us through the whole ordeal.
-This involves trusting Him to redeem it in some way.
+We can go at them in our own way and TURN AWAY from God’s presence and His guidance.
+Or we can LOOK TO HIM as our Lord to be with us through the whole ordeal — trusting Him to redeem the whole mess in some way eventually.

-Anne Graham Lotz talked in her book about the things she was learning when she looked to God in pain.
-She learned to trust Him and TRY to soar like an eagle, rather than pulling back like a turkey.
-On one important day she imagined “a smile of infinite tenderness on His face as the angels in heaven applauded.
+Anne Graham Lotz talked in her book about a particularly important day, as she was putting her trust in God.
+All of a sudden she imagined “a smile of infinite tenderness on His face as the angels in heaven applauded.
 ‘Anne, you’re finally getting it.
 Now you’re beginning to understand one of the reasons why God has allowed these bad things to happen.’”

 Anne goes on to write: